Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 attempts to attack an ineligible target, remind them and ask them to take another action instead.

-Without the use of a Power or a Stunt, Striking is restricted to the Physical Attributes (Strength, Dexterity), paired with a Martial Ability—typically Archery, Brawl, Melee, or Thrown.
+By default, a Strike must use use either **Strength** or **Dexterity**, paired with **Brawl, Melee,** or **Marksmanship**.
+Attacking with any other Attribute/Ability requires either a Stunt, Storyteller permission, or a dedicated Power.

-The Accuracy of the roll is the (Attribute + Ability) dice, plus any bonuses from weapons or powers.
+The dice pool to attack is called **Accuracy,** which should be recorded on the character sheet for quick reference.
+It is the (Attribute + Ability) referenced above, with any bonuses added from your fighting style, and any Powers and Advantages you might have.

-If the roll matches or exceeds the higher value of the two Defenses:
-Block and Evasion, the attack hits for **Full** Damage.

-If the roll only matches or exceeds **one** of the two defenses, the attack hits for the lesser **Glancing** Damage.
-The target was able to either avoid or take the full brunt of the hit, but not enough to leave without a scratch.

-If the roll is less than both defenses, or has 0 successes, the attack misses and no damage is dealt.
+After declaring an attack, roll the **Accuracy** pool.
+If the number of successes is less than the target’s **DV**, the attack misses.
+If it is greater or equal to, it hits.

-The target loses Health equal to the damage, minus any damage reduction they may gain through Powers.
-If the damage is reduced all the way to 0, the attack is still considered a hit.
+On a hit, subtract the **DV** from the number of successes on the **Accuracy** roll—this is called your **Threshold Successes**.
+Add that to your **Base Damage**, and the total amount is the damage the target takes.

+If the target has **Soak**, they absorb that much damage, but the rest is taken from their Health Pool.

 <table>
 <tbody>